7 Easy Oral Care New Year’s Resolutions from Your Philly Dental Practice

-Every year we make New Year’s Resolutions and start the year with good intentions; unfortunately, by the time March rolls around, those resolutions end up all but forgotten.
-Philly dental presents seven easy New Year’s Resolutions to improve your oral hygiene and your smile.
+Every year we make New Year’s Resolutions and start the year with good intentions.
+Unfortunately, by the time March rolls around, those resolutions end up all but forgotten.
+Fortunately, this Philly dental practice has seven easy New Year’s Resolutions to improve your oral hygiene and your smile.

 Stop brushing so hard!
 Aggressive brushing destroys the enamel and makes teeth sensitive.
 The best technique is to brush lightly, in circles using a soft bristled toothbrush.
 Have an electric toothbrush?
 No need to brush back and forth, simply hold the vibrating brush against each tooth for a few seconds.

 Get a tongue cleaner.
 You wouldn’t believe how much stuff accumulates on our tongues.
-By using a tongue cleaner or brushing it once a day makes a difference, food will taste better and you’ll eat less!
+Using a tongue cleaner once a day makes a difference.
+You may even find that your food will taste better, and you’ll eat less!